Get the week's most popular posts delivered to your inbox.

 Tools:

-- Rubber bands, duct tape, or rubber tubing (for traction)
+- Rubber bands, duct tape, or rubber tubing to improve traction on the rods

 Step 1: Build the Roller Base